karltechno/SoftRast/README.md

 - No runtime memory allocation (all allocations go through thread local linear allocators with a large upfront allocation).
 - Simple OBJ model loader.
 Creates a binary out of the model and textures for instantaneous loading after the first run.

-For a rough performance indication as of writing this (although there are various optimization yet to do) I can render Crytek Sponza with diffuse texture mapping with each frame taking between 10-26ms depnding on where the camera is looking (average around 16ms).
+For a rough performance indication as of writing this (although there are various optimizations yet to do) I can render Crytek Sponza with diffuse texture mapping with each frame taking between 10-26ms depnding on where the camera is looking (average around 16ms).
 This is on an i7 4770k with 8 threads.

 Various improvements are in todo.txt.